timor/mfactor/Readme.md

   6. primitives (byte code instructions)

 ## boxing/sequences ##
-- sequences consist of header containing sequence type ( 2 bytes ),
-  element length (1 byte) and sequence length (1 byte for now).
+- fixed-element-width sequences consist of header containing sequence header (codes element type and size) byte and sequence length (1 byte for now) preceeding the content.
 - Sequence accumulation at runtime works by collecting items on the stack until finished and exact size of data is known.
 This should allow for nesting data definitions (through parsing words).
 Sequences and boxed data are constructed on the stack between nested brace-like words, and after a closing bracket the corresponding "load address" remains on the stack.
-- boxed data includes size and type information.
-- types of sequences
-  - fixed-element-size-arrays, header information:
-    - 1 byte type
-  - quotations: like byte-arrays, but don't respond to nth
 - sequence access
-  - push sequence header elements to stack ( element-size elements type )
+  - push pointer to sequence header to stack
-  - use functions to work on this "header structure", nth can be implemented generically that way (quotations have element size 0 and cannot be randomly accessed)
+  - use functions to work on this "header structure", nth can be implemented generically that way

 ## garbage collection (tbd) ##
 - root set composed of
   - namestack assocs
   - ref instructions inside quotations
   - refs in parser's accumulation vectors
+  - imprecise stack elements (bad solution)
 - mark & compact ensures linear memory scanning
 - types of objects inform gc wether to follow references
   - untyped arrays hold only references to boxed types